folio-org/mod-circulation/doc/circulationrules.md

 The hierarchy shown before contains these rules:

-Patron group staff (indentation level 0) gives loan-policy-a, request-policy-a, notice-policy-a, and overdue-a.
+Patron group staff (indentation level 0) gives loan-policy-a, request-policy-a, notice-policy-a, overdue-a and lost-item-a.
 (This is true for any material type, any loan type and any shelving location.)

-Patron group visitor (indentation level 0) and shelving location new-acquisition (indentation level 1) gives loan-policy-h, request-policy-h, notice-policy-h and overdue-h.
+Patron group visitor (indentation level 0) and shelving location new-acquisition (indentation level 1) gives loan-policy-h, request-policy-h, notice-policy-h, overdue-h and i lost-item-h.
 (This is true for any loan type and any material type.)

-Patron group visitor (indentation level 0) and material type book (indentation level 1) and loan type course-reserve (indentation level 2) and shelving location math-department (indentation level 3) gives loan-policy-g, request-policy-g, notice-policy-g and overdue-g.
+Patron group visitor (indentation level 0) and material type book (indentation level 1) and loan type course-reserve (indentation level 2) and shelving location math-department (indentation level 3) gives loan-policy-g, request-policy-g, notice-policy-g, overdue-g and i lost-item-g.

-Patron group visitor (indentation level 0) and material type book (indentation level 1) and loan type course-reserve (indentation level 2) and shelving location law-department (indentation level 3) gives loan-policy-f, request-policy-f, notice-policy-f and overdue-f.
+Patron group visitor (indentation level 0) and material type book (indentation level 1) and loan type course-reserve (indentation level 2) and shelving location law-department (indentation level 3) gives loan-policy-f, request-policy-f, notice-policy-f, overdue-f and i lost-item-f.

-Patron group visitor (indentation level 0) and material type book (indentation level 1) and loan type course-reserve (indentation level 2) and any shelving location different from math-department and law-department gives loan-policy-e, request-policy-e, notice-policy-e and overdue-e.
+Patron group visitor (indentation level 0) and material type book (indentation level 1) and loan type course-reserve (indentation level 2) and any shelving location different from math-department and law-department gives loan-policy-e, request-policy-e, notice-policy-e, overdue-e and i lost-item-e.

-Patron group visitor (indentation level 0) and material type book (indentation level 1) and loan type rare (indentation level 2) gives loan-policy-d, request-policy-d, notice-policy-d and overdue-d.
+Patron group visitor (indentation level 0) and material type book (indentation level 1) and loan type rare (indentation level 2) gives loan-policy-d, request-policy-d, notice-policy-d, overdue-d and i lost-item-d.
 (This is true for any shelving location.)

-Patron group visitor (indentation level 0) and material type book (indentation level 1) and any loan type different from rare and course-reserve gives loan-policy-c, request-policy-c, notice-policy-c and overdue-c.
+Patron group visitor (indentation level 0) and material type book (indentation level 1) and any loan type different from rare and course-reserve gives loan-policy-c, request-policy-c, notice-policy-c, overdue-c and i lost-item-c.
 (This is true for any shelving location.)

-Patron group visitor (indentation level 0) and any material type different from book and globe gives loan-policy-b, request-policy-b, notice-policy-b, and overdue-b.
+Patron group visitor (indentation level 0) and any material type different from book and globe gives loan-policy-b, request-policy-b, notice-policy-b, overdue-b and i lost-item-b.
 (This is true for any loan type and any shelving location.)

 ## Multiple matching rules